modelflows/modelflowsapp/_research/ai-models/air-pollution/2026_air_pollution.md

          width="700">
   </a>
 </p>
-FOR THIS FIGURE Create a simplified workflow figure highlighting the main methodological contribution of the paper.

 The diagram should show how urban energy data are processed through DEA and Robust Optimization to build the CU-RDEA and CEU-RDEA models.
 The goal is to communicate the novelty of the methodology rather than reproduce the mathematical formulation presented in the article.

 ## Main Findings